nazalexx/S14A2023-final-Energuru/README.md

 Aleksejs Nazarovs:
 1. Further explore and clean the data **COMPLETE**
 2. Reformat the data to satisfy the project needs **COMPLETE**
+3. Divide the features into those that can be realistically changed and those that cannot **COMPLETE**

 ​
 Jayden Wang: